wanglin2/mind-map/web/src/pages/Doc/en/changelog/index.md

 # Changelog

+## 0.6.5-fix.1

+Fix: 1.Fix the issue of adjusting the image size incorrectly while zooming.

 ## 0.6.5

 Fix: 1.Fix the issue of xmind file import errors.
 2.Fixed a rare issue where line breaks occur when the width of the node text is decimal.